Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

 Map service features include geocoding, reverse geocoding, place searching, route calculation, and view widgets.

-The main features of Tizen.Maps namespace includes the following:
+The main features of Tizen.Maps namespace include the following:

 -   Discovering and selecting a map provider